noahgrant/resourcerer/docs/advanced_topics.md

 1. When a previously-`PENDING` but currently `LOADED` resource has its dependent prop removed, it goes back to a `PENDING` state (recall that if the dependent prop is changed, it gets put back into a `LOADING` state while the new resource is fetched).
 This puts us in an interesting state:

     1. `hasInitiallyLoaded` will remain true, as expected.
-But the `PENDING` resource’s prop&mdash;assuming the resource’s `cacheFields` list includes the dependent prop&mdash;will now return to the empty model/collection, so any child component that may remain in place after `hasInitiallyLoaded` may need to keep that in mind (if `shouldComponentUpdate` returns false when the new resource fetches, then this shouldn’t matter&mdash;see the next point).
+But the `PENDING` resource’s prop&mdash;assuming the resource’s `dependencies` list includes the dependent prop&mdash;will now return to the empty model/collection, so any child component that may remain in place after `hasInitiallyLoaded` may need to keep that in mind (if `shouldComponentUpdate` returns false when the new resource fetches, then this shouldn’t matter&mdash;see the next point).

     2. Recall that we can provide the dependent prop in one of two ways:
         1. We can include it in another resource’s `provides` property, in which case the dependent prop gets set as state within resourcerer.